OHIO-ECT/ECT-Lab-Introduction/tasks/Task-ENE-Subnetting.md

 ## Background

 This exercise bridges the paper-and-pencil IP planning you did in Task-Art-of-IP-Assignment with the live configuration work you will do in Lab 1.
-The steps are the same ones you will follow every week:
+The steps are the same ones you will follow in every unit:

 1. Receive a network description (addresses, host requirements, topology)
 2. Produce an IP plan before touching any device